AlessioDLuca/university-projects/Food-Image-Classification-main/README.md

 ---

 ## 📚 Acknowledgments
-This project was developed with the collaboration of **Alessio De Luca** and **Simone Vaccari**.
+This project was developed with the collaboration of **Davide Vettore** and **Simone Vaccari**.
 A detailed explanation of the methodology and results can be found in the full [report](https://github.com/ywdavi/Food-Image-Classification/blob/main/Report.pdf).

 ---